pavlovajane/cs50p-final-project/README.md

 <h1>Scene 3: Repression is Nine Tenths of the Law?</h1>
 ```

+Any deviations found were cleaned up but still some abnormalities can stay within data.

 ###### Output into csv format

 Scrapped data are saved into csv file in the following format: